fossabot/Dequable/README.md

 }
 ```

-**No reuse identifiers needed!**

 ## Interface Builder

-* The cell identifier in your interface builder file should be `"Classname"` + `"ID"` e.g. `"TableViewCellID"`.
+If you are using interface builder then you will need to specify a reuse identifier in your storyboard or xib file.
+The cell identifier should be `"Classname"` + `"ID"` e.g. `"TableViewCellID".`

-* Your xib filename should match the name of your subclass .e.g `TableViewCell.xib`.
-* Your xib file `TableViewCell.xib` should be in the same bundle as your code `TableViewCell.swift`.
-* If you are using a storyboard file + prototype cells, then you *will not* need to register cells.
+If you're using a xib, you will need to mention that during registration.
-* If you are using a xib, you must register your cells.

 ```swift
 register(cellType: TableViewCell.self, hasXib: true)
 ```

-Dequeuing UICollectionViewCell's or supplementary views, is very similar to the above.

 ## Installing